Benefits of Solar Energy

 How much money could I save by going solar in Plano?

-Will a solar PV system boost my Plano home value?
+Will solar energy systems improve my Plano home value?

 What is the average payback period for Plano solar panels?